-“If you take a baseline energy usage today, compount it at just a few percent a year for just a few hundred years and you have to cover the entire Earth’s surface with solar cells” to keep up with demand, he said.
-“You either go out into space or you need to control population on Earth.
+"If you take a baseline energy usage today, compound it at just a few percent a year for just a few hundred years and you have to cover the entire Earth's surface with solar cells" to keep up with demand, he said.
+"You either go out into space or you need to control population on Earth.
 You need to control energy usage on Earth.
 These things are totally at odds with a free society.
-And i’ts going to be dull.
-I want my great-great-grandchilder to be using more energy per capita than I do.
+And it's going to be dull.
+I want my great-great-grandchildren to be using more energy per capita than I do.
 And the only way they can be using more energy per capita than me is if we expand out into the solar system.
-And then we can really keep Earth as this incredible gem that it is.”
+And then we can really keep Earth as this incredible gem that it is." — Jeff Bezos

-The historic quest to rekindle the human exploration and colonization of space led by two rivals and their vast fortunes, egos, and visions of space as the next entrepreneurial frontiervia GoodReads (14 September 2019).
+The historic quest to rekindle the human exploration and colonization of space led by two rivals and their vast fortunes, egos, and visions of space as the next entrepreneurial frontier

 The Space Barons is the story of a group of billionaire entrepreneurs who are pouring their fortunes into the epic resurrection of the American space program.
 Nearly a half-century after Neil Armstrong walked on the moon, these Space Barons-most notably Elon Musk and Jeff Bezos, along with Richard Branson and Paul Allen-are using Silicon Valley-style innovation to dramatically lower the cost of space travel, and send humans even further than NASA has gone.
 These entrepreneurs have founded some of the biggest brands in the world-Amazon, Microsoft, Virgin, Tesla, PayPal-and upended industry after industry.
 Now they are pursuing the biggest disruption of all: space.